rodriigovieira/mongo-app/README.md

 This is a simple todo-app without any UI made following the REST API standard.
+Made as oriented by Andrew Mead in his NodeJS course.

-There's a live version of the application at https://mongo-start-project.herokuapp.com/.
+There's a live version of the application at http://todo.rodrigovieira.work.
 If you prefer to install it locally, follow the Installation instructions.
 Otherwise, go straigth to the Usage section.

 # Installation